qgis/QGIS-Enhancement-Proposals/qep-320-backport-policy.md

    their own backported changes.
 - 1.4.
 Changes which are permissible for backporting are:
   - 1.4.1.
 Bug fixes
   - 1.4.2.
-API modifications and additions which are suitably "low risk"
+API modifications and additions which have a low risk of introducing regressions
   - 1.4.3.
 Test case additions
   - 1.4.4.
 Documentation fixes and improvements
   - 1.4.5.
 Performance optimizations